latestchatty/latest-chatty-ios/README.md

 Updated for iOS 7!

+4.3.2
+====
+- Bug fix for pinning while a thread is loading.
+Was causing a thread of id 0 to be stuck in the pinned thread dictionary that could never be removed.
+Failing to load this 0 id thread was not graceful and caused any other pinned threads to vanish from the chatty.
+- Crashlytics version increase
+- Flurry version increase

 4.3.1
 ====
 - iPad bug fix for posting new threads not clearing compose view and refreshing chatty